 (I gather if you sell it free somewhere else it may cause Amazon to make your ebook free…but not ready to play that game of brinksmanship with them on this one.
 We’ll try that experiment in the future, likely.)

-If you’d be willing to leave a quick review of it on Amazon, we’d super appreciate it.
-That’d probably help convince me I should make my future ebooks free, too.
+If you read it and would be willing to leave a quick review of it on Amazon, we’d super appreciate it.